koinov/zkvote/README.md

 [ ] Front End

-[ ] Contract for ERC-20 token based voting with freezing balances during voting period
+[ ] Contract for ERC-20 token based voting, with freezing balances during voting period

 [ ] Thiking of staking for frozen tokens